surma/gobox/README.md

 Installation
 ------------
-I recommend (hence: only tested) using [`gb`](http://code.google.com/p/go-gb/) as a build tool.
-Go to the root of the repository and start gb.
-Done.
+For development, I recommend using [`gb`](http://code.google.com/p/go-gb/).
+The hassle of updating makefiles and the dependencies just vanish.
+If you just want to build GoBox, make sure you have `make` available and run:

+ 	.../gobox user$ ./build

 Developing applets
 ------------------